Hindustan Ambassador: Mark II (1963–1975)

-Mark III (1975 to 1979)
+Mark III (1975–1979)

 In 1975, the Mark III version was launched with another frontal facelift.
 The front grille had horizontal louvres giving it a modern feel and a round profile indicator lamp now isolated from the grille.
 At the rear a more modern looking number plate bezel replaced the early design which was commonly used by many other British cars as well.
 The interior now had a new dashboard with 3 standard instruments mounted on a black recessed mesh again moving away from the early coated wooden base with aluminium strip design.
 By 1978, the Mark 3 was available in its Standard and Deluxe versions.
 The Deluxe version had a newer dashboard with four meters plus the speedometer.
 Just before the launch of the Mark 4, the Mark 3s had their front windscreen wiper configuration changed, with a common direction sweep for both wipers.
 This configuration was prevalent in the new Ambassadors until the end of production.
 This has a short span of less than 3 years in production before being replaced with a Mark - IV model in 1977.

 In 1977 and 1978, the Ambassador Mark 3 was available with a 1760 cc version of the Morris 1.5-litre inline-four, specifically to have enough power to propel a full air conditioning system.
 This option continued to be available as a Mark IV, but very few were sold and it was discontinued in 1979.